-Each federal state board has a spot to place a federal state card (A), a ballot box marker (B) and four popular opinion cards (C).
-Each party has its own section to denote its trend (the trend scale) and a number of party rally spots to place the party rallies they organize there (D).
-The players mark the votes of their parties on the votes track (B).
-They place media markers on media spots (F) to gain influence on these rules.)
-The 8 "smaller" federal states have a 🗓 in their upper right corner.
-Moreover, all cards show the maximum number of victory points a player may get at the end of an election 1 and list all victory points according to the number of gathered votes 1.
+Each federal state board has a spot to place a federal state card A, a ballot box marker B and four popular opinion cards C. Each party has its own section to denote its trend (the trend scale) and a number of party rally spots to place the party rallies they organize there D. The players mark the votes of their parties on the votes track B. They place media markers on media spots C to gain influence on the popular opinions.

-The 16 federal state cards determine which federal states hold elections in the game G. (Note that "election" is used as synonym to "federal state election" throughout
+The 16 federal state cards determine which federal states hold elections in the game 3.
+(Note that "election" is used as synonym to "federal state election" throughout these rules.)
+The 8 "smaller" federal states have a (1) in their upper right corner.
+Moreover, all cards show the maximum number of victory points a player may get at the end of an election (1) and list all victory points according to the number of gathered votes (2).